SENATE JOINT RESOLUTION NO. 1

 (2) If a bill has been returned from a committee without amendments, only the first sheet must be reproduced on yellow paper, and the remainder of the text may be incorporated by reference to the preceding version of the entire bill.

 (2) Copies of the engrossed bill to be distributed to members are reproduced on blue paper.
-If a bill is unamended by the Committee of the Whole and contains no clerical errors, it may be engrossed without reprinting.
+If a bill is unamended by the Committee of the Whole and contains no clerical errors, it is not required to be reprinted.
 Only the first sheet must be reproduced on blue paper, with the remainder of the text incorporated by reference to the preceding version of the entire bill.

 40-160.
 Enrolling.
 (1) When a bill has passed both houses, it must be enrolled.
 An original and two duplicate printed copies of the bill must be enrolled, free from all errors, with a margin of two inches at the top and one inch on each side.
 In sections amending existing statutes, new matter must be underlined and deleted matter must be shown as stricken.